 Estimated Reading Time: 5 Minutes

 A gap year is a great opportunity for students to mature, explore the world, and learn new skills.
-Whether you decide to take it after high school, between graduate and postgraduate education, or after graduation – there are plenty of opportunities out there.
+Whether you decide to take it after high school, between graduate and postgraduate education, or after graduation – there are plenty of opportunities.

-And if you cannot wait till you’re free from essays, research papers, and case studies, there is always WritePaper.com out there to provide help.
-It is a credible academic writing platform that offers expert assistance in writing any type of paper.
-Whether you are not confident in your skills or simply have no time to do it, you can always rely on experienced writers.
-And, using their services will give you the chance to look at some amazing things you can experience when visiting Costa Rica.
+And if you cannot wait till you’re free from essays, research papers, and case studies, there is always WritePaper.com to help.
+It is a credible academic writing platform that offers expert assistance in writing any paper.
+Whether you are not confident in your skills or have no time to do it, you can always rely on experienced writers.
+And using their services will give you a chance to look at some amazing things you can experience when visiting Costa Rica.

 Why Costa Rica?

 Costa Rica is a beautiful country in Central America.
 It is one of the top peaceful destinations for a gap year.
-The country is known for its incredible biodiversity and wildlife, is a democratic and progressive country, with a highly-educated population.
-Costa Rica also has an amazing climate and rich culture to dive into.
+The country is known for its incredible biodiversity and wildlife and is a democratic and progressive country with a highly-educated population.
+The country also has an amazing climate and rich culture to dive into.

 What Can You Do in Costa Rica During a Gap Year?

-Besides the obvious tourist attractions, there are many ways to help local communities and achieve positive changes.
-There are endless programs available for students all over the world, from surfing to teaching and volunteering.
+Besides the obvious tourist attractions, there are many ways to help local communities achieve positive changes.
+Endless programs are available for students worldwide, from surfing to teaching and volunteering.
 Here are some amazing things to do here during your gap year.

 Volunteering is great for several reasons: